 In addition to monitoring 3rd party review sites, you can make an impact by asking families to give a review after they’ve had a positive experience.
 You might include information in your funeral home, or you could send an email with a link for them to easily leave a review at your own convenience.

 An often overlooked marketing strategy, known as “content marketing,” can help you add value and build trust with families.
 Keep in mind that families who are researching funeral homes online are looking for answers to their questions.
 This could be anything from how to start planning for funeral services to detailed pricing information.

 Through content marketing, you can identify common questions your families are asking and give them the answers in different forms of content.
 This could be a webpage, a blog post, or even a video.
 When you engage families in this way and offer value outside of the transaction, they may be more likely to trust you and see your funeral home as a credible resource.

-When it comes time for the family to make a buying decision, strong online content can give you an edge on your competitors.
+When it comes time for the family to make a buying decision, strong online content/digital marketing for funeral homes can give you an edge over your competitors.

 Learn more about our funeral home lending options.